Sustainability Strategy

 Sustainability and the fight against climate change represent one of the greatest disruptions in history with great opportunities for banks, helping clients to move towards a more sustainable world, minimizing the risks while maximizing the opportunities that arise.
 For BBVA, sustainability includes two areas of action: climate change and sustainable and inclusive growth.

 For this reason, BBVA incorporates sustainability at the heart of its strategy, being, as we have previously mentioned, one of the six established strategic priorities.
-This strategic priority has been divided into four objectives included in BBVA’s General Sustainability Policy, which are:
+This strategic priority has been divided into three objectives included in BBVA’s General Sustainability Policy, which are:

 In 2018, BBVA presented its 2025 Commitment to channel €100 billion in sustainable finance by 2025 to contribute to the achievement of the SDGs and the challenges arising from the Paris Climate Agreement.
 Since then, the Group has advanced in the development of this priority, integrating sustainability transversally in internal management and processes and also in the relationship with customers and other stakeholders.

-In 2021, the bank doubled this target to €200 billion and as of June 30, 2022, the bank had reached €112 billion at a pace that has pushed the bank to raise once again the goal, to €300 billion, three times its initial commitment.
+As of December, 2023, the bank had reached €206 billion at a pace that has pushed the bank to raise once again the goal, to €300 billion, three times its initial commitment.

 BBVA is also committed to being Net Zero by 2050, not only for its direct emissions, goal already achieved since 2020, but also for indirect emissions, that is, those of the customers it finances.
 To achieve this goal, BBVA has committed to stop financing coal by 2030, in developed countries, and by 2040 in the rest of the geographies where it operates.
 In addition, BBVA has set up intermediate objectives to decarbonize its credit portfolio in some of the most carbon-intensive sectors and participates as a founding member of the Net-Zero Banking Alliance (NZBA).